tiredofit/nixos-config/README.md

 nixos-install --root /mnt --flake /mnt/etc/nixos#<host>
 ```

-#### Experimental Deploy Scripts
+### Optimized deployment via script

-- An experimental deployment script `deploy.sh` is being built to allow one to:
+- Use the included deployment script on an Arch or NixOS system to:
+  - Add remove new hosts and templates
   - Update Flake
   - Update running system
   - Generate SSH Key and AGE keys per host